ChristmasLover12345/HerediaJ_MC-2_NumbersEndpoint/README.md

  // Made and API that takes in two numbers from the user and returns the sum in a sentence

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment : Karen Cadavos
+//comments: tested on negative values and works as well!